AJUP86/API-Project-What-should-i-eat-today-/README.md

-# API-Project-What-should-i-eat-today-
+# API Project What should i eat today

 A single page website that helps you decide what to eat.